Staten Island

 You will find more colonial buildings in Staten Island than anywhere else in New York.

-One of Staten Island’s most surprising attractions to visit is Historic Richmond Town, a restored rural town with houses dating from the seventeenth century.
+One of Staten Island’s most surprising attractions is Historic Richmond Town, a restored rural town with houses dating from the 17th century.
 The best way to reach this site is to take the S74 bus from St. George Ferry Terminal.

-Another place worth visiting is Fort Wadsworth, a fort built by the Dutch during the seventeenth century, which served to protect New York from the incursions of enemy ships.
+Another spot worth visiting is Fort Wadsworth, a fort built by the Dutch during the 17th century, which served to protect New York from the incursions of enemy ships.

 How to Get to Staten Island?

-The Staten Island Ferry provides services between Whitehall Street in lower Manhattan and St. George on Staten Island, where you can take a bus to the different attractions.
+The Staten Island Ferry connects South Ferry in Manhattan with St. George Ferry Terminal and Staten Island, where you can take a bus to the different attractions.
 The ferry ride takes 25 minutes.

-If you have a car, it is also possible to get to Staten Island from Brooklyn over the Verrazano-Narrows Bridge, the longest suspension bridge in the U.S. The bridge was named after Giovanni da Verrazzano, the first European explorer to discover the island and who changed the history of New York forever.
+If you have a car, you can also reach Staten Island from Brooklyn over the Verrazano-Narrows Bridge, the longest suspension bridge in the U.S. The bridge was named after Giovanni da Verrazzano, the first European explorer to discover the island and who changed the history of New York forever.

 Other Boroughs of New York City